What is an Equated Monthly Installment (EMI)?

-Comparing to variable payment plans, which allow borrowers to make payments at their discretion based on their periodic incomes, EMIs can provide more visibility of the repayment schedule and term to maturity to both borrowers and lenders.
+Compared to variable payment plans, which allow borrowers to make payments at their discretion based on their periodic incomes, EMIs have a clear repayment schedule and term to maturity.

-EMIs consist of contributions to both interest and principal, as the portions are unequal and might keep changing.
-At the end of the loan tenure, the loan will be paid down completely.
+EMIs consist of contributions of both interest and principal, but the composition of each EMI changes over time, and, at the end of the loan term, the loan will be paid down completely.

 Calculation of EMI

-The calculation of EMI requires three inputs: the total principal amount, interest rate, and tenure of the loan.
+The calculation of EMI requires three inputs: the total principal amount, interest rate, and term of the loan.
 There are two methods to calculate EMI: the flat-rate method and the reduce-balancing method.

 1. Flat-Rate Method

-In the flat-rate method, each interest payment is calculated based on the total loan amount, regardless of the reducing balance outstanding even though the principal’s been gradually paid down.
-The EMI amount is calculated by adding the total principal of the loan and the total interest on the principal together, then dividing the sum by the number of EMI payments, which is the number of months during the loan tenure.
+In the flat-rate method, each interest charge is calculated based on the original loan amount, even though the loan balance outstanding is gradually being paid down.
+The EMI amount is calculated by adding the total principal of the loan and the total interest on the principal together, then dividing the sum by the number of EMI payments, which is the number of months during the loan term.